Last Updated on September 27, 2023 by Kimberlee Johnson

-Have you ever wondered how to spread Thanksgiving joy in a different language?
+Have you ever pondered on ways to share the spirit of Thanksgiving in a different language?

 A few years ago, I had the chance to celebrate Thanksgiving with my German friends, and I wanted to share my warm holiday wishes with them.